-All Geneva School of Boerne Rhetoric School students attended an Honor Code Assembly where Headmaster Rob Shelton outlined the school’s Honor Code and pledge.
-Each high school student is required to sign this code and is challenged to live by it while at Geneva.
-The hope is that it will instill a personal code of…
+All Geneva Rhetoric School students attended the Honor Code Assembly recently in which Headmaster Dirk Russell outlined the school’s Honor Code and pledge.
+Each high school student is required to…